Manikumar9553670665/Java-Programs/src/README.md

 How to use
 1.Run the program

-12)Java Program for Arraylist and linkedlistlist usage with custom object how to use
+12)Java Program for HashMap and Treemap how to use
 1.Run the program

-13) Java Program for HashMap and Treemap how to use
+13)Java Program for Exception Handling
-1.Run the program
+1. Run the program
+2. Enter a number divided by 100
+3. Enter your Age for registration